 This November the spotlights will turn on as the new car is unveiled.

-Once the new mainsail was hoisted and the name of Grecale appeared, Giovanni Soldini and his crew became standard-bearer of the next novelty of the new era of Maserati.
+Once the new mainsail was hoisted and the name of the new Grecale SUV appeared, Giovanni Soldini and his crew became standard-bearer of the next novelty of the new era of Maserati.

 Just like the wind moves the sails and leads the trimaran to victory, it is once again a wind to carry a new model into the range.